jenkinsci/blueocean-plugin/acceptance-tests/README.md

 ### Operating Systems

 Linux and macOS are currently the only supported OS.
-Windows suport is not available at this time.
+Windows support is not available at this time.

-### Dependancies
+### Dependencies

 `libxml2-utils` and `libssl-dev` are needed by the node packages.